Policy Two funding for new buildings at integrated schools

 - increase the capacity of the school by applying for a maximum roll increase.

-However the Ministry of Education may help with the costs of building new accommodation when:
+However the Ministry of Education may sometimes help with the costs of building new accommodation when:

 - the school meets certain criteria